ketut-garjita/de-zoomcamp-2024/learning/module4/dbt-cloud-IDE-setup.md

 ### Create and run a job

 Jobs are a set of dbt commands that  we want to run on a schedule.
 For example, dbt build.

-As the jaffle_shop business gains more customers, and those customers create more orders,  we will see more records added to our source data.
-Because  we materialized the customers model as a table,  we'll need to periodically rebuild our table to ensure that the data stays up-to-date.
-This update will happen when  we run a job.

 - After creating our deployment environment,  we should be directed to the page for a new environment.
 If not, select Deploy in the upper left, then click Jobs.